MelonCave/original/_posts/2024-05-05-human-processing-power-per-watt.md

 When humans can learn to manage pain, they learn to manage their own processing power.
 The human brain is an incredibly powerful and efficient organ, capable of processing vast amounts of information and performing complex tasks with minimal energy consumption.
 However, much of the brain's processing power is used to fuel addictions OR to engage in hypochrondiasis or to catastrophize about fears and worries of increasing pain.
 The first set of exercise regimens that Melon Cave might want to address is the strategy for building the disciplines of meditative pain management ... in order to keep different forms of PAIN from consuming the processing power of the brain.

+What follows below is THE START of an outline for a 200 module graduate/post-graduate level syllabus on cognitive strategies and neuroexercise for pain management.

+## Introduction and Fundamentals (20 modules)

+1. The neurophysiology of pain perception
+2. Cognitive and emotional factors influencing pain
+3. Mindfulness and mind-body approaches to pain
+4. Meditation techniques for pain management
+5. Breath work and body scanning
+6. Hatha yoga for pain relief
+7. Tai chi and qi gong
+8. Progressive muscle relaxation
+9. Guided imagery and visualization
+10. Self-hypnosis for analgesia
+11. Biofeedback training
+12. Autogenic training
+13. Feldenkrais method
+14. Alexander technique
+15. Spirituality and pain management
+16. Christian contemplative prayer practices
+17. Intercessory and healing prayer
+18. Ignatian Examen for coping with pain
+19. Lectio Divina and scriptural meditation
+20. Liturgy of the Hours and daily prayer rhythm

+## Intermediate Skills (50 modules)

+21-30.
+Cognitive Behavioral Therapy (CBT) for pain
+- Identifying pain-related thoughts and beliefs
+- Cognitive restructuring techniques
+- Behavioral experiments and exposure
+- Activity pacing and graded exercise
+- Sleep hygiene for pain patients
+- Goal setting and problem solving
+- Stress management and coping skills
+- Anger management for chronic pain
+- Assertiveness training and communication
+- Relapse prevention strategies

+31-40.
+Acceptance and Commitment Therapy (ACT)

+- Acceptance vs. avoidance of pain sensations
+- Defusion from pain-related thoughts
+- Mindfulness and present moment awareness
+- Clarifying values and committed action
+- Self-as-context vs. conceptualized self
+- Creative hopelessness and willingness
+- Cognitive defusion techniques
+- Metaphors and experiential exercises
+- Compassionate self-observation
+- Integrating ACT and Christian spirituality

+41-50.
+Interpersonal Therapies and Pain

+- Expressing pain and seeking support
+- Couples therapy for chronic pain
+- Family therapy interventions
+- Improving doctor-patient communication
+- Group therapy and peer support
+- Online forums and social media
+- Therapeutic writing about pain
+- Art therapy and creative expression
+- Music therapy for pain relief
+- Dance/movement therapy

+51-60.
+Lifestyle Factors in Pain Management

+- Anti-inflammatory diet and nutrition
+- Weight management and body composition
+- Smoking cessation and pain outcomes
+- Moderate alcohol consumption
+- Dietary supplements and herbal medicine
+- Massage, acupuncture, chiropractic care
+- Physical therapy and rehabilitation
+- Occupational therapy adaptations
+- Assistive devices and ergonomics
+- Vocational counseling and work accommodations

+61-70.
+Adjunctive and Integrative Therapies

+- Transcutaneous electrical nerve stimulation (TENS)
+- Low level laser therapy (LLLT)
+- Therapeutic ultrasound
+- Pulsed electromagnetic field therapy (PEMF)
+- Cranial electrotherapy stimulation (CES)
+- Virtual reality for pain distraction
+- Aromatherapy and essential oils
+- Cannabis and cannabinoids
+- Kratom and novel analgesics
+- Placebo and nocebo effects in analgesia

+## Advanced Topics (80 modules)

+71-90.
+Specific Pain Conditions Part 1

+- Low back pain and sciatica
+- Neck pain and cervicogenic headache
+- Shoulder disorders and rotator cuff pain
+- Elbow tendinopathy and epicondylitis
+- Carpal tunnel and hand/wrist pain
+- Hip pain and greater trochanteric pain syndrome
+- Knee osteoarthritis and patellofemoral pain
+- Ankle sprains and Achilles tendinopathy
+- Plantar fasciitis and foot pain
+- Temporomandibular disorders (TMD) and facial pain

+91-110.
+Specific Pain Conditions Part 2

+- Fibromyalgia and myofascial pain syndrome
+- Chronic fatigue syndrome
+- Irritable bowel syndrome (IBS)
+- Interstitial cystitis/painful bladder syndrome
+- Vulvodynia and chronic pelvic pain
+- Endometriosis and dysmenorrhea
+- Headache disorders (tension, migraine, cluster)
+- Trigeminal neuralgia
+- Complex regional pain syndrome (CRPS)
+- Central sensitization syndromes

+111-130.
+Neuropathic and Cancer Pain

+- Mechanisms of neuropathic pain
+- Painful diabetic neuropathy
+- Postherpetic neuralgia
+- Trigeminal neuropathic pain
+- Phantom limb pain
+- Spinal cord injury pain
+- Multiple sclerosis related pain
+- HIV/AIDS related neuropathy
+- Chemotherapy-induced neuropathy
+- Radiation therapy pain syndromes
+- Tumor-related pain and palliative care
+- Spiritual and existential suffering in cancer
+- Psycho-oncology and cancer survivorship
+- Pediatric cancer pain management
+- Geriatric considerations in cancer pain

+131-150.
+Acute, Postoperative, Obstetric Pain

+- Pathophysiology of acute pain
+- Pre-emptive and preventive analgesia
+- Regional anesthesia techniques
+- Patient-controlled analgesia (PCA)
+- Multimodal analgesia protocols
+- Enhanced recovery after surgery (ERAS)
+- Persistent postsurgical pain
+- Trauma and burn pain management
+- Sickle cell disease acute pain episodes
+- Gout and pseudogout flares
+- Rheumatoid arthritis flares
+- Labor and delivery pain management
+- Postpartum pain syndromes
+- Breastfeeding and analgesic safety
+- Neonatal abstinence syndrome

+151-170.
+Opioids and Pain Management

+- Opioid receptors and endogenous opioids
+- Commonly prescribed opioid analgesics
+- Opioid dosing and equianalgesic conversions
+- Opioid rotation strategies
+- Monitoring for opioid efficacy and safety
+- Urine drug testing and opioid agreements
+- Managing opioid side effects
+- Opioid-induced hyperalgesia
+- Opioid tapering and discontinuation
+- Buprenorphine for pain management
+- Naloxone co-prescribing and overdose prevention
+- Safe storage and disposal of opioids
+- Prescription drug monitoring programs
+- Opioid use disorder in chronic pain patients
+- Medication-assisted treatment for opioid addiction
+- Harm reduction approaches
+- Psychosocial interventions for opioid misuse
+- Opioid prescribing guidelines and regulations
+- Public health impact of the opioid epidemic
+- Christian responses to the opioid crisis

+171-200.
+Special Populations and Settings

+- Pediatric pain assessment and management
+- Pain in older adults and dementia
+- Pain management in pregnancy and lactation
+- Sickle cell disease pain syndromes
+- Chronic pain and substance use disorders
+- Chronic pain and mental health comorbidities
+- Pain in military veterans and PTSD
+- Pain management for elite athletes
+- Performing artists and overuse injuries
+- Pain assessment in cognitively impaired patients
+- Pain management in the emergency department
+- Postoperative pain control on medical floors
+- Intensive care unit pain, agitation, delirium
+- Palliative care and end-of-life pain management
+- Disparities and cultural aspects of pain care
+- Pain psychology and foster/adoption issues
+- Resilience and post-traumatic growth after pain
+- Forgiveness and pain-related suffering
+- Caring for pain patients as a spiritual practice
+- Burnout prevention for pain practitioners
+- Ethical issues in pain management
+- Healthcare policy and access to pain care
+- Global perspectives on pain relief as a human right
+- History of pain theory and treatment
+- Emerging research and future directions
+- Integrating faith and science in pain care
+- Vocation of the Christian pain clinician
+- Accompanying pain sufferers as ministry

+This is only a SUGGESTED outline of an intensive multi-disciplinary curriculum drawing on knowledge from medicine, nursing, psychology, physical therapy, complementary medicine, theology, and other fields to provide a holistic and integrative approach to pain care.

+The point is to put it INTO PRACTICE IN PAIN MGMT EXERCISE OPPORTUNITIES IN ONE'S OWN LIFE ... to **emphasize** non-pharmacological pain management strategies including meditation, prayer, and neuroexercise ... although resorting to the *nuclear option* ... in small doses, eg taking an aspirin, OR going full out to destroy the mind and end the pain ... is always an option.
+The curriculum is designed to be flexible and adaptable to the needs of individual learners, with opportunities for self-directed study, group discussion, and hands-on practice.

+The coursework spans from fundamental pain concepts to advanced subspecialty considerations.
+Modules incorporate readings, lectures, case discussions, practical exercises, and reflection on the spiritual dimensions of pain and its relief.

 # How efficient are human brains at processing complex neuroprocessing?

 The human brain consumes approximately 20 watts of power on average ... but generally much less, maybe only a couple watts in a meditative, but aware state ... brains are subject to fritterware and many people do not ever address the causes of their attention deficit ... many humans crave the dopamine hit of maintaining a state of hyperarousal and they do not feel comfortable unless their brain is typically multitasking ... most human brains [in affluent cultures] are probably dominated by programmed worries and fears from a human's media consumption ... it's important to stress the importance of Melon Cave being, first of all an ANTI-media media ... it's IMPERATIVE that people shut off their media and regain control of their own minds.